 They also received a major grant from the United States Justice Department, Office of Juvenile Justice and Delinquency Prevention, to design, produce, and distribute an innovative law-related education curriculum using radio drama.
 After extensive research on lesser-known and yet remarkable citizen heroes, we again combined professionally recorded radio plays with do-it-yourself scripts that could be performed by students in the classroom.
 These scipts are available on our scripts page.

-Besides working with teachers and students, Joe and Paula McHugh have directed numerous radio plays for conferences and organizations.
+Besides working with teachers and students, Joe and Paula McHugh have directed numerous radio plays for .
 Furthermore these presentations were unique in that they were performed by conference participants with as little as one hour of rehearsal and were warmly and enthusiastically received.

 Here are some websites with the McHughs Books, Art and Radio Podcasts:

 Books and CDs by Joe McHugh Illustrated by Paula McHugh

 Keynotes and Workshops on Storytelling and other Topics

 Art Inspired by the titles of Fiddle Tunes and Folksongs